kxngchristie/Java-Core-Part-1/README.md

    - 💼 Service layer architecture
    - 👤 User management
    - 💰 Account operations

+## Requirements ⚙️

+- ☕ Java JDK 8 or higher
+- 💻 Any Java IDE (IntelliJ IDEA recommended)

 ## Getting Started 🏁

 1. 📥 Clone the repository
 2. 📂 Navigate to the specific package you want to explore
 3. ▶️ Compile and run the Java files to see the demonstrations

-## Requirements ⚙️

-- ☕ Java JDK 8 or higher
-- 💻 Any Java IDE (IntelliJ IDEA, Eclipse, VS Code, etc.)

 Happy Coding! 💻